npm/download-counts/README.md

 As before, the package key will not be present if you have not specified a package.

+## Bulk Queries

+To perform a bulk query, you can hit the range or point endpoints with a comma separated list of packages rather than a single package, e.g.,

+`/downloads/point/last-day/npm,express`

 ## Development

 The code requires node and a mysql database to talk to.
 We have a conveniently